 - International Oversight Committee Approval (for travel to restricted regions)

-The Study Abroad Office is available for support throughout the program development process.
-Study Abroad staff can develop and manage your application materials, create and distribute advertising for your program across campus, recruit students for your program through info sessions and info tables, and connect you with other UTA faculty and outside resources that can provide guidance and support.
+UTA Study Abroad is available for support throughout the program development process.
+Study Abroad staff can help you develop and manage your application materials, promote your program across campus, recruit students for your program through info sessions and info tables, and connect you with other UTA faculty and outside resources that can provide guidance and support.
 Feel free to contact us at anytime throughout the process with questions.

 The Forum on Education Abroad’s Standards of Good Practice for Short-Term Education Abroad Programs